 Shareholders will receive at least 14 days' written notice of a Shareholders' meeting.
 No business may be transacted at a general meeting unless a quorum is present.
 The quorum for a meeting is two Shareholders present in person or by proxy.
-If a quorum is not present within 15 minutes after the time fixed for the start of the meeting, which shall be deemed to be a reasonable time, the meeting will stand adjourned.
+If a quorum is not present within 15 minutes after the time fixed for the start of the meeting, the meeting will stand adjourned.

-If at an adjourned meeting a quorum is not present within 15 minutes after the time fixed for the start of the meeting, which shall be deemed to be a reasonable time, one person entitled to be counted in a quorum shall constitute the quorum.
+If at an adjourned meeting a quorum is not present within 15 minutes after the time fixed for the start of the meeting, one person entitled to be counted in a quorum shall constitute the quorum.